 Making your bullet journal pretty is basically using art journaling for therapy.
-It a great stress reliever activity plus it might make you feel very proud of your assignment.
+It is a great stress reliever activity plus it might make you feel very proud of your assignment.

 You can find a huge number of inspirational bullet journal pictures online.

-I suggest you to start with a theme and work from there.
+I suggest you start with a theme and work from there.
 Even if you don’t feel that artistic, just a little bit of color will make a huge difference.